Plant Taxonomy for Morning Glory Flowers:

 Growing Morning Glory From Seed:

-The one drawback to growing morning glory vines is that, for an annual, they take a long time to flower (not till August), unless you help them along a bit.
+The one drawback to growing morning glory vines is that, for an annual, they can take a long time to flower in some circumstances (mine typically don't bloom till August), unless you help them along a bit.
 You can encourage earlier blooming by starting morning glory plants inside from seed in peat pots filled with potting mix, then transplanting them outside after all danger of frost has past.

 Sow the seeds indoors about 3 weeks prior to the estimated last frost date in your region.
 Here's how to start morning glory flowers from seed:

 - Keep seeds damp for 24 hours before planting

 - Lightly scar the surface of the seeds

 - Plant seeds a bit less than 1/2 deep and cover with potting mix